clagraff/pobox/README.md

 POBox provides a simple solution for mocking API requests and responses, as well as a method for loggin web hooks and integrations.

+:warning: Right now `pobox` is still in progress, and does't have any releases.
+For now, run at your own risk :warning:

 ## Quickstart
 POBox is a Golang application.
 As such, you will need to Go installed in order to run the application.